jim-collier/x9git/project/backlog.md

 <!-- markdownlint-disable MD041 -- First line in a file should be a top-level heading -->
 # Requirements

-This is a product backlog just for pre-v1.0.0 release.
-After that, bugs, features, and enhancements will be managed in Github Issues.
+This is a product backlog for the run-up to v2.0.0.
+After that release, bugs, features, and enhancements move to GitHub Issues.

 <!-- TOC ignore:true -->
 ## Table of contents